d-iii-s/msim/doc/tutorial/mini-kernel.rst

 .. archbox:: MIPS

-   You should notice that we are (in overly simplified terms) reading the string via registers ``v0`` and ``v1`` and writing it to the console via ``a0``.
+   We should notice that we are (in overly simplified terms) reading the string via registers ``v0`` and ``v1`` and writing it to the console via ``a0``.